SayliDholam/Practice_SQL/README.md

 # Practice_SQL

-A firing queries in an attempt to learn SQL
+Firing queries in an attempt to learn SQL